 Directed and co-written by Kanu Behl, Agra throws a wrench in the ostensible respectability of gender relations, baring the moist underbelly of a diseased generation overstimulated by dating apps but underserved by the Victorian stigma around lovemaking that still persists in the collective consciousness of our country.

-The indies of today are a cross pollination of parallel cinema and surprisingly incisive regional productions that explore micro-narratives of life in the less-understood small towns of our country.
-Holding space for the outcasts of Bollywood — themes that big money studios deem too uncomfortable for the conventional cinema-goers such as sexuality in the digital era, systemic casteism, and — independent movies are a sanctuary for socio-political discourse that takes place in the living rooms and minds of ordinary people.
+The indies of today are a cross pollination of parallel cinema from the 70s and surprisingly incisive regional productions that explore micro-narratives of life in the less-understood small towns of our country.
+Holding space for the outcasts of Bollywood — themes that big money studios deem too uncomfortable for the conventional cinema-goers such as sexuality in the digital era, systemic casteism, disability and queerness — independent movies are a sanctuary for socio-political discourse that takes place in the living rooms and minds of ordinary people.

 If you enjoyed reading this, here's more from Homegrown: